codurance/site/_posts/2018-08-17-the-functional-style-part-2.md

 }
 ```

 The recursive call to `factorial` is not in tail position, because its result must be multiplied with `n` to calculate the return value for the outer function call.
 But why does this matter?
-It matters because, as Guy L. Steele observed in a paper to the ACM in 1977, a subroutine call in tail position can be replaced with a _go to_.
-Unlike a subroutine, goto does not anticipate control returning to the calling routine, so no return address is pushed on the call stack.
+It matters because, as Guy L. Steele observed in a paper to the ACM in 1977, a subroutine call in tail position can be replaced with a _goto_.
+Unlike a subroutine call, a goto does not anticipate control returning to the calling routine, so no return address is pushed on the call stack.

 We can show Steele’s observation with a diagram showing two nested subroutine calls: